kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 #for f in *imgt*human.fasta; do echo $f; ../bin/edit_imgt_file.pl $f > ${f%.fasta}.fa; done;
 ```

-These fasta files now need to be converted to blast database file for use with IgBLAST:
+These fasta files now need to be converted to blast database file for use with `IgBLAST`.
+This conversion is done with `makeblastdb` from `IgBLAST`:
 ```
 #navigate to the directory with the FASTA formatted gene sets
 cd ~/data/apps/ncbi-igblast-1.21.0/references/